Have a healthier winter

 Persimmons in particular, along with Asian pears and pomegranates, are all good when you have a recurring cough, Pomroy notes.
 You should also stock up on foods that are rich in vitamin C, as well as garlic, which is antiviral.

 Cold- and flu-fighting meals

 While you might think any way to get those cold- and flu-fighting vegetables is fine, Pomroy advises cooking them rather than eating them raw.
-“This time of year it’s important to do cooked versus raw in veggies,” she says.
-“This helps to keep body’s core temperature warm.
-When that temperature drops, that’s when viruses and bacteria can get in.”
+"This time of year, it's important to do cooked versus raw in veggies," she says.
+"This helps to keep (your) body's core temperature warm.
+When that temperature drops, that's when viruses and bacteria can get in."
 Work those vegetables into soups, stews and chili.

 Make a note: If you're sipping herbal tea to stay hydrated, some are actually dehydrating (dandelion, for example).
 Stick to hydrating herbal teas, which include raspberry, pomegranate and chamomile.

 Pomroy says the biggest mistake people make when it comes to warding off colds and the flu is letting themselves get dehydrated.
 "So many people drink water when it's hot [outside] and forget to in the winter," she says.